 New Rhythms

 Series Two is currently in production.
 The design process began in Kaiping, Guangdong, China when I visited my mother’s hometown in September - October 2024.
-My first visit was in 2003/4 when I was much younger.
-In the heat of the July sun, we fed the caged chicken rice grains before it was quietly slaughtered for dinner.
+My first visit was in 2003/4 in the heat of the July sun, we fed the caged chicken rice grains before it was quietly slaughtered for dinner.
 Some days, I was left playing pretend with my cousin.
 And on other nights, I found myself holding tightly onto my mother’s waist, watching the streetlights fly by and the wind comb through my skin as my uncle revved his motorcycle cross town.

 Now I have a new collection of memories.
 This time I had the capacity to imagine my mother’s childhood here, and recognize how connected my grandparents are to the people.
 Cousins and cousins.
 Beyond the stories of climbing onto guava trees, eating fruit until she learned how the seeds would lead to constipation.
 Village celebrations of 200 people.
 Completely melting in admiration of steamed buns whilst carrying my fully belly.
 Its texture was better than anything I had before: so soft and delicate, yet holding its smooth, glossy, round shape.
 A subtle, sweet, grassy taste complimenting its steaming surface and chewy, soft texture.
 There was even a whole building dedicated to the Huang lineage - I wonder if my grandfather’s name is engraved there.